shenwei356/wfa/README.md

       Value `0` means the `k` does not exist.

-    - Offsets are saved with `uint32` integers, with the lower 3 bits for saving 5 possible paths which are used for backtrace.
+    - Offsets are saved with `uint32` integers, with the lower 3 bits for saving 6 possible paths which are used for backtrace.

           wfaInsertOpen uint32 = iota + 1
           wfaInsertExt
           wfaDeleteOpen
           wfaDeleteExt
           wfaMismatch
-          wfaMatch // only for backtrace, not saved in the component
+          wfaMatch

 - Maximum sequence length: 512 Mb, `536,870,911` (1<<(32-3) - 1).
 - All objects are saved in object pools for computation efficiency.